 With residential treatment, you will reside in a treatment facility for around-the-clock support and services.
 In addition to having 24-hour care, you will benefit from a series of treatments.
 These may include one-on-one counseling, group therapy, and more.
 If you enroll in an outpatient program, you will spend a few hours each day at the treatment center.
 You may be able to continue working and taking care of your personal responsibilities, and you will spend the nights in your own home.
 While you are at the treatment center during the day, you may receive group therapy, one-on-one counseling, and other services included with residential treatment.

-In addition to detoxing from alcohol, professional treatment provides you with the tools and resources you need to achieve and maintain sobriety.
+In addition to detoxing from alcohol, professional addiction treatment provides you with the tools and resources you need to achieve and maintain sobriety.
 For example, you could identify the triggers in your life contributing to alcohol abuse.
 An underlying and undiagnosed mental health condition could be identified and treated.
 You may learn coping mechanisms for a healthier lifestyle.
 Your family may also be asked to participate in some therapy sessions.
 In addition, you could be connected with programs like Alcoholics Anonymous or others so that you can receive ongoing support.

 Learn More Today

 Are you concerned that you may have an alcohol disorder?
 The effects of alcohol abuse on the body extend beyond the negative health consequences.
 Alcohol abuse can also affect family and social relationships, work life, ability to achieve goals, finances, and more.
 At Long Island Interventions, we are committed to helping you break your unhealthy relationship with alcohol and move toward sober living.
-Through alcohol detox and rehabilitation, you will have the full support of our experienced, compassionate team as you make this journey.
+Through alcohol detox and rehabilitation healthcare, you will have the full support of our experienced, compassionate team as you make this journey.
 To get started, contact Long Island Interventions today for a no-obligation consultation.

 How long after taking bactrim can you drink alcohol?